Thassamon-jar/the-INF6027-project-page-/README.md

 ## Key Findings

-1.The age group has no significant effect on online service access.
+1. The age group has no significant effect on online service access.

-2.Males are significantly more likely to access online services than females.
+2. Males are significantly more likely to access online services than females.

-3.Married and single individuals have higher odds of online service use than the reference group.
+3. Married and single individuals have higher odds of online service use than the reference group.

-4.The model shows strong predictive ability, with 89% accuracy.
+4. The model shows strong predictive ability, with 89% accuracy.

-5.Odds ratio analysis highlights demographic differences in engagement, informing digital inclusion policies.
+5. Odds ratio analysis highlights demographic differences in engagement, informing digital inclusion policies.